munzx/angular_image_base64/README.md

 # angular_image_base64

-This angular directive helps to get any image base64 data. it loads the image into the ngModel and sets the element validity as well i.e watches changes and if a file gets uploaded it set the model validity to valid and to invalid if not.
+A very light weight (500~ Bytes) angular directive that helps you get any image's base64 data. it loads the image into the ngModel and sets the element validity as well.
+It watches the element changes and if a file gets uploaded it set the model validity to valid and to invalid if not.

 # Usage